Iyobinte Pusthakam

 The film is a period drama set in the mid-20th century in Munnar, Western Ghats.
-It follows the life of Iyob and the sibling rivalry between his sons Aloshy, Ivan and Dimitri who are named after the characters from Fyodor Dostoyevsky's The Brothers Karamazov.
+It follows the life of a ruthless businessman named Iyob and the sibling rivalry among his sons Aloshy, Ivan and Dimitri, who are named after the characters from Fyodor Dostoyevsky's The Brothers Karamazov.

 Principal photography commenced in March 2014 at Vagamon in Idukki Kerala, India.
 Iyobinte Pusthakam was released on 7 November 2014.
 The film was highly critically acclaimed and was a box-office success.
 It received five Kerala State Film Awards and three Kerala Film Critics Association Awards.